Day Six

 THemes

 Who decided what to preserve and reconstruct and what to tear down or dig up?
 Why were these decisions made?
-Is any space actually secular?
+Is any space actually spectacular?
 How is power communicated?
 How have later generations borrow that power?
 Is this a space where ordinary people could express politic power?
 How and why?

 Blog Prompt